spineo/local-yum-mariadb/README.md

 # local-yum-mariadb
-Local YUM Repository including MariaDB
+Local YUM Repository and a MariaDB Cluster

-In this example I will set up a local YUM repository in an AWS instance and use it to Install/Configure MariaDB.
+In this example I will set up a local YUM repository in an AWS instance and use it to install/configure a 2-node MariaDB cluster.

 # Prepare the AWS Instance